 Editorial Standards- A Note from the Editor

 Many blogs use an informal system of a citation by inserting links to websites that back up what they’re saying.
 We will do the same.
 As a rule, we will never use a link to another blog except as a commentary on or response to that blog.
 Online newspaper and magazine articles are better, and in circumstances where the data is truly controversial, it is best to use information peer-reviewed scientific literature.
-Once again, I will remind our writers to consider themselves bound by Princeton’s Honor Code.
+Once again, we will remind our writers to consider themselves bound by Princeton’s Honor Code.

 Write for Us!